-- new or advanced knowledge resulting from outcomes of the research; - economic, commercial, environmental, social and/or cultural benefits for Australia and international communities; and - potential contribution to capacity in the Australian Government's National Science and Research Priorities and other priorities identified by government.
+- new or advanced knowledge resulting from outcomes of the research; - economic, commercial, environmental, social and/or cultural benefits for Australia and international communities; and - potential contribution to capacity in the Australian Government priority areas.

 d.
 Feasibility and strategic alignment

 - cost effectiveness of the research and its value for money; - extent to which the Future Fellowship candidate aligns with and/or complements the core or developing research strengths and staffing profile of Your organisation; - availability of the necessary facilities to conduct the research; - resources You will provide to support the Future Fellowship candidate during her/his Future Fellowship; and - capacity within Your organisation to transition the candidate at the end of the Future Fellowship to a continuing position.